The mission of the Cyber Institute is to engage in community relations, non-credit

 Dean School of Computer and Cyber Sciences.
 The Cyber Institute’s vision is to attract

-top students to the School’s degree programs and top research initiatives to our talented
+top students to the School’s degree programs and top research initiatives to our talented faculty.

 The future of the computer and cybersecurity industry depends on each of you and we’re

-here to help you be boundless in achieving your goals.
+here to help you achieve your goals.

 Please do not hesitate to contact us for any additional information or questions you may have about Augusta University,